weichnn/bag_extractor/README.md

 - **./color/*.png**
     - These color images are stored as 640x480 8-bit RGB images in PNG format.
 - **./colorUndist/*.png**
-    - These color images are stored as 640x480 8-bit RGB images in PNG format.
+    - These rectified color images are stored as 640x480 8-bit RGB images in PNG format.
 - **./gray/*.png**
     - These gray images, converted from color images, are stored as 640x480 8-bit monochrome images in PNG format.
 - **./thermalRaw/*.png**